Skip to content

 • Step count: launch a reflection subagent every N user messages

-• Compaction event (recommended): launch a reflection subagent when the context window is compacted / summarized
+• Compaction event (recommended, MemFS only): launch a reflection subagent when the context window is compacted / summarized

 Your Letta Code agent’s memory is organized into a git-backed context repository called MemFS (short for “memory filesystem”), which consists of folders of markdown files.
 Your agent will maintain this directory of memories itself, slowly curating it over time as it learned more about you (and itself).

-Each memory file is a simple markdown (.md) file with frontmatter containing a high-level description, character limit, and optional read-only status (if read-only is true, the agent will be unable to edit the file).
+Each memory file is a simple markdown (.md) file with frontmatter containing a high-level description and optional metadata such as a legacy character limit or read-only status (if read-only is true, the agent will be unable to edit the file).
+The description field is required.
 Example persona.md file:

 ---